BlueWinds/EnvironmentalDesignMasks/README.md

 ## DesignMask extensions

 EDM allows DesignMasks to define a new field, `additionalStickyEffects`, which is an array of status effects to apply in addition to the normal `stickyEffect`.
-Some rules about the effects in `additionalStickyEffects`:
-- If `stickyEffect` is not defined, they will be ignored.
-Always used `stickyEffect` first.
+If `stickyEffect` is not defined, they will be ignored.
+Always use `stickyEffect` first.
-- `Description.Details` will be ignored.
-Combine any necessary text into the description for the main `stickyEffect`.
-- They MUST have `Description.Icon: null` or `Description.Icon: ""`.
-Additional sticky effects never show up separately!
-- They MUST have `targetingData.showInStatusPanel: false` and `targetingData.showInTargetPreview: false`.

 See the included `designmasks/DesignMaskVerdantDayWindy.json` for a usage example.